 A bit about us

 The Holborn and St. Pancras parliamentary seat has existed since 1983 when the seats of Holborn and St. Pancras South and majority of St. Pancras North were merged to form a single constituency.
-Holborn & St. Pancras Labour Party is one of the largest in the country with almost 3800 members.
+Holborn & St. Pancras Labour Party is one of the largest in the country with over 4,000 members.

 The constituency stretches from Covent Garden in the south, to Hampstead Heath in the north, and from Primrose Hill in the west to Islington in the east.
 Holborn & St. Pancras is made up of 11 London Borough of Camden wards which are, from north to south; Highgate, Kentish Town, Gospel Oak, Haverstock, Cantelowes, Camden Town with Primrose Hill, St Pancras and Somers Town, Regent’s Park, King’s Cross, Bloomsbury and Holborn and Covent Garden.
 The remaining 7 London Borough of Camden wards, in the west of the borough, are in the neighbouring constituency of Hampstead and Kilburn.

 Each London Borough of Camden ward is represented by three councillors.
-Currently 32 out of the 33 councillors in Holborn & St. Pancras are Labour and Labour currently holds 42 out of the 54 seats across the whole Borough.
+Currently Labour holds 43 out of the 54 seats across the whole Borough.

 Local party organisation